Hosting a Meetup

 - Guided group discussion

 Your meeting location can determine the success of your event.
-Consider how your members might get to the venue.
 Ideally, you’d want to be away from congested areas and find locations with good parking and transit options nearby.
 However, this isn’t always possible, so just do your best to accommodate.
 It’s also a good idea to locate the event near bars or restaurants so people can continue the conversation after the event officially ends.

 - Easily reachable